sakibh/coot-superpose/README.md

 # Coot Superpose

-A simple script to superpose all opened structures to a reference structure in [Coot](https://www2.mrc-lmb.cam.ac.uk/personal/pemsley/coot/) automatically.
+A simple Python script to superpose all opened structures to a reference structure in [Coot](https://www2.mrc-lmb.cam.ac.uk/personal/pemsley/coot/) automatically.

 ## Usage